picturae/OpenSKOS/README.md

 # 9 Mapping the front-end controller

-In a completely SKOS compliant installation, the URI's of concepts should be resolvable.
-It is not crucial to remain compliant on a dev environment, but if you need to test this functionality, you will need to route concepts to the Frontend Controller.
+In a completely SKOS compliant installation, the URI's of concepts should be resolvable. ie.: The URI of a concept should point to a real web location which describes the URI.
+Remaining compliant on a dev environment is not so important, of course, but if you need to test this functionality, you will need to implement the routing.
+This involves creating RegEx's to route concept URI's to the Frontend-Controller

 ## Resolving a concept

-To resolve the concept: http://openskos.local/my-conceptscheme/12345
+For example, to resolve the concept: http://openskos.local/my-conceptscheme/12345

 Add the following to the application.ini